-This notice explains how the Energetics Group of companies collects, stores, manages and protects your personal data.
-The companies to which this notice applies are set out at the bottom of this notice.
+This notice explains how the Last Mile Infrastructure Group of companies collects, stores, manages and protects your personal data in compliance with Data Protection Legislation.
+The companies to which this notice applies are set out at the end of this privacy notice.

 Why do we process your personal data?